michal-ciechan/Moqqer/README.md

 ## Factory Method

-In case you want to inject different instances into as mocks, or different implementations, you can setup Moqqer with a factory method for a given type and return any specific instance according to the context such as the following:
+In case you want to inject different instances of mocks, or different implementations, you can setup `Moqqer` with a factory method for a given type and return any specific instance according to the context such as the following:

 ```csharp
 // Create custom leaf